Alvearie/de-identification/docs/masking-config-overview.md

    Array Query Condition method. **Do not use both methods.** It is the responsibility of the onboarder to never process the same FHIR data elements with both methods.

-### certificateID (String, Optional)
+### certificateId (String, Optional)
-Use the optional `certificateID` field to provide a string identifying the masking configuration file in the audit trail output.
+Use the optional `certificateId` field to provide a string identifying the masking configuration file in the audit trail output.
 This can be useful to track which configuration was used to de-identify specific records.

 ### defaultNoRuleResolution (Boolean, Optional)
 Set to **true** to maintain any field that is not associated with a masking rule.
 Set to **false** to redact fields that are not associated with a masking rule.
 If not specified, the default value is **true**.